By Dan Holmes December 10, 2018

 8. Herb Pennock

 The Red Sox traded Pennock to the Yankees before the 1923 season and didn’t think too much about it, because Pennock was a skinny lefty who had trouble with his command and walked nearly as many batters as he struck out.
 His career record to that point was 77-72, and Pennock’s ERA was eight percent below league average.
 In New York he had much better teammates, which meant they scored more runs for him and the defense behind him was superior.
 Predictably, Pennock started to win in pinstripes, and he went to the World Series four times.
-His record as a Yankee was 116-90, but he never pitched as a true ace, his ERA+ in New York was 114.
+His record as a Yankee was 162-90, but he never pitched as a true ace, his ERA+ in New York was 114, which is the same as Jon Matlack and Luis Tiant posted for their careers.
 Pennock did go 5-0 in the Fall Classic, but he also got six runs of support per game.
 He ended up winning nearly 60 percent of his decisions, but still managed only 241 wins and never led the league in wins, ERA, complete games, shutouts, or strikeouts.
-In 22 seasons the southpaw only paced his league two times, once in winning percentage and once in innings pitched.
+In 22 seasons the southpaw only led the league two times, once in winning percentage and once in innings pitched.

 7. Chick Hafey